Software Engineering | Project Management Process

 - Project exceeding budget or funds

 Once the project is terminated, a post-performance analysis is done.
-Also, a final report is published describing the experiences, lessons learned, recommendations for handling future projects.
+Also, a final report is published describing the experiences, lessons learned, and recommendations for handling future projects.